iotaledger/hornet/docs/post_installation/post_installation.md

 ```

 :::info
-`pwdhash` tool outputs the `passwordHash` and `passwordSalt` based on your input password
+The `pwdhash` tool outputs the `passwordHash` and `passwordSalt` based on your input password.
 :::

 Copy both values to their corresponding configuration options: `dashboard.auth.passwordHash` and
 `dashboard.auth.passwordSalt` respectively.

-In order for the new pasword to take effect, you must restart Hornet.
+In order for the new password to take effect, you must restart Hornet.

 ## Configuring HTTP REST API

-One of the [tasks that the node is responsible for](../getting_started/nodes_101.md) is exposing a HTTP REST API for
-clients that would like to interacts with the IOTA network, such as crypto wallets, exchanges, IoT devices, etc.
+The node is responsible, amongst other tasks, of exposing the [HTTP REST ](../getting_started/nodes_101.html#http-rest-api) to clients that would like to interact with the IOTA network, such as crypto wallets, exchanges, IoT devices, etc.

-By default, the HTTP REST API is publicly exposed on port 14265 and ready to accept incoming connections from the
+By default, Hornet will publicly expose the [HTTP REST ](../getting_started/nodes_101.html#http-rest-api) on port 14265, ready to accept incoming connections from the Internet.
-Internet.

-Since offering the HTTP REST API to the public can consume resources of your node, there are options to restrict which
-routes can be called and other request limitations.
+Since offering the HTTP REST API to the public can consume your nodes resources, there are options to restrict which routes can be called and other request limitations.

-HTTP REST API related options exists under the section `restAPI` within the `config.json` file:
+You can find the HTTP REST API related options in the  `restAPI` section within the `config.json` file:

 ```json
   "restAPI": {